 Facebook has started giving some users access to its redesigned desktop experience.
 It is less cluttered and uses brighter icons.
-Announced already in April 2019, this substantial change of interface will be spread to all users before spring.
+Announced as early as April 2019, this substantial change of interface will be spread to all users before spring.

 Currently it only happens to a "small percentage" of people who can already get this new feature.
-Upon their access on Facebook they see a pop-up inviting them to test the restyling of what the company calls “The new Facebook”.
+When they log into Facebook they see a pop-up inviting them to test the restyling of what the company calls "The New Facebook".